Understanding Aspect Ratio

-Watch a lot of DVDs?
+Still watch a lot of DVDs?

 There are a couple of additional things worth noting if you watch a lot of DVDs.
 Namely, you'll find a range of aspect ratios and aspect ratio options.
 We've listed them below, along with some tips for watching them on a widescreen TV.